Mihara/lotw-trust/README.md

 ### Certificate revocation

 There is currently no way for us to know if a user's certificate has been revoked or not.
 LoTW does not expose this information publicly anywhere, so you can only know if it expired, because that's written inside the certificate itself.

-### Date of signing

-There is currently no provision to date the signing of the file, i.e. if you check the signature of a file signed in the past after the public key used in it has expired, it will be considered invalid.
-I am not sure what is the correct way to deal with this just yet.
+Similarly, there is no way to prevent you from using an expired certificate.

 ### RSA keys